-Jobs such as taxi drivers rely on the ability to drive and pay attention to surroundings.
+Jobs such as taxi drivers rely on the ability to drive and pay attention to their surroundings.
 Jobs like these will become obsolete in a future where self-driving cars take over and eliminate this career path completely.

 Jobs like cashiers, which require human interaction, but not much problem solving or critical thinking skills, may also disappear due to AI advancement.
 Jobs that rely on simple tasks are quickly becoming obsolete due to technology.

 Jobs like truck drivers also rely heavily on the ability to drive and pay attention, which will be replaced by self-driving vehicles in the future.
 Truck driver jobs may disappear as a career path because of this change.